EricFn/myQuery-API/README.md

-﻿#
-Custom and simple Imitative encapsulation for jquery
+﻿# 🚀Custom and simple Imitative encapsulation for jquery